abishara/athena_meta/README.rst

     docker run -v `pwd`:/data -w /data/readclouds-meta-asm-example abishara/athena-meta-docker athena-meta config.json

-This requires ~2GB of memory to run and will take ~ hour to complete.
-If you are running docker for Mac, please make sure that your virtual machine has access to at least 16GB of memory.
+This requires ~16GB of memory to run (for OLC assembly) and will take ~20 minutes to complete.
+If you are running docker for Mac, please make sure that your docker client has access to at least 16GB of memory (you may need to set in Preferences).

 The output can be found in native host directory of ``readclouds-meta-asm-example``.